innosuisse-smaragd/InselBERT/README.md

 - cd into project root
 - run `pdm install`
 - A venv should be created in the project root and activated automatically.
 If not, [activate it manually](https://pdm-project.org/latest/usage/venv/#activate-a-virtualenv).
+- To pre-train the model on encrypted data, run 'export DECRYTPION_KEY=<key>' in the terminal.

 ## Available scripts

 In the file `pyproject.toml`, several scripts are defined that can be run via `pdm <script-name>`.
 Do not run scripts directly using `python <script-name>` to avoid issues.

-## Description of serialized models (contained in `./serialized_models`)
+## Description of resulting models

-### medbert_512

-This model serves as the basis for further development.
-The folder contains the git-repo of the model itself.
-More information .

-### medbert_512_pretrained
+### inselbert

-This folder contains the result of the further-pretraining of [MedBERT.de](https://huggingface.co/GerMedBERT/medbert-512) on the Insel corpus based on Masked Language Modelling (MLM).
+This folder contains the further-pretrained model variants based on [MedBERT.de](https://huggingface.co/GerMedBERT/medbert-512).

-### inselBERT_extraction_finetuned

-This folder contains the fine-tuned model which is composed of the medbert_512_pretrained encoder body and two classification heads (one single-label, one multi-label).
-The heads predict for each token to which facts (0..n) it might belong and whether the token corresponds to an anchor entity, respectively.
-This architecture corresponds to the method proposed by Steinkamp et al. Once trained, this model takes a clinical text as input and returns annotations for each token (facts and anchors).

-### inselBERT_extraction_finetuned_refined

-This folder contains the second, fine-tuned model which is composed of the same medbert_512_pretrained encoder body of medbert_512_facts.
-Additionally, three classification heads are added.
-Two binary classification heads predict whether a token is the beginning or end of a fact span, respectively.
-A third, multi-class classification head predicts which modifier (0..1) a token is part of.
-Once trained, this model takes a fact candidate, which corresponds to the validated output of the former model, X tokens before and after the fact candidate as well as the information which fact was identified (see open issues).
+The "ALL"-models are further-pretrained on the whole pretraining corpus.
+The "MAMMO"-models are further-pretrained on the mammography subset of the pretraining corpus for 3 and for 10 epochs.

+#### Training
+- In constants.py, set the pretraining strategy to "ALL" or "MAMMO" to choose the desired model variant.
+- If needed, adapt epoch number in the training file.
+- Run `pdm further-pretrain`

 ### inselbert_qa_hf

-This folder contains the model for extractive question answering trained with the example script provided by HuggingFace.
+This folder contains the models fine-tuned for extractive question answering trained with the example script provided by HuggingFace.
 The model must be trained in a separate repository, as source installation of the transformers library is required.
+The final model takes a question and a clinical text as input and returns the answer span to the question.

+#### Training
+- Clone and set-up [this transformers repo](https://github.com/huggingface/transformers/blob/main/examples/pytorch/question-answering/README.md) provided by HuggingFace.
+- Copy the further-pretrained model variants from the inselbert folder into the transformers repo.
-First, generate training data running `pdm generate-dataset-json-for-qa-model`.
-Copy the folder "./data/protected/qa_json" into the other repository and train the model.
+- Here, generate training data by running `pdm generate-dataset-json-for-qa-model`.
+- Copy the folder "./data/protected/qa_json" into the other repository and train the models.
-Copy the resulting model files into ./serialized_models/inselbert_qa_hf and run `pdm save-qa-model-to-bento` to create a BentoService for the model.
+- Copy the resulting model files back into ./serialized_models/inselbert_qa_hf and run `pdm save-qa-model-to-bento` to create a BentoService for the model.

+### inselbert_seq_labelling

+This folder contains the model variants fine-tuned for sequence labelling, each with k-fold cross-validation.
-The model takes a question and a clinical text as input and returns the answer span to the question.
+The model takes a clinical text as input and returns annotated tokens with the corresponding labels.

+#### Training
+- Run `pdm finetune-sequence-labelling-model` to fine-tune the model on the training data.

 ## Deployment